-Vår Energi ASA releases 2022 SEC Proved Reserves
+Vår Energi ASA releases 2023 proved SEC reserves

-Vår Energi ASA releases the company's SEC reserves as of 31st December 2022.
+Vår Energi ASA ("Vår Energi") releases the company's SEC reserves as of 31 December 2023.
 Vår Energi's criteria concerning evaluation and classification of proved developed and undeveloped reserves comply with Regulation S-X 4-10 of the U.S. Securities and Exchange Commission (SEC) and have been disclosed in accordance with FASB Extractive Activities - Oil and Gas (Topic 932).

-Note that the SEC evaluation herein differs from the Petroleum Resources Management System (PRMS) reserves that are the official company's reserves, and were released on the 16th of February in the Annual Statement of Reserves 2022.
+Note that the SEC evaluation differs from the Petroleum Resources Management System (PRMS) that are the official company's reserves and were released in the Annual Statement of Reserves 2023.